• Home

 Additional Information

 20 JULY 2020 Printed in COLOR.
-Photos and illustrations of China's air defense weaponry as well as specifications culled from open sources.
-We will update the book when more information becomes available.
+This book features an extensive analysis of China's air defense weaponry, showcasing various military hardware utilized by the People's Liberation Army, alongside specifications derived from open sources.
+We will continue to update this publication as more information becomes available regarding Chinese military strategy.
 4th Watch Publishing Co. is a SDVOSB (Vietnam era).
-Please send comments thru https://usgovpub.com
+Please send comments through https://usgovpub.com.

 These are some of the systems included in this book: